Legorobotdude/PrivateCode/README.md

    > How can I improve these two files? [file1.py] [file2.py]
    ```

-3. Use web search by prefixing your query with `search:`:
+3. Use web search by prefixing your query with `search:` or `search `:
    ```
    > search: Python requests library documentation
+   > search Python requests library documentation
    ```

 4. Combine web search with file context: